 I am passionate about our responsibility to preserve the history of those hardy individuals that worked this land almost 200 years ago, for future generations, so they understand why it is special to be a Texan.
 It is our gift to them that they never lose that fierce independence spirit, and there is no better place to learn those life lessons than Washington on the Brazos.
 At this historic place, you do not just hear the story, you live the story through costumed interpreters and hands-on demonstrations that transport you back in time.

-I so value the Park Association and its important mission to preserve our rich Texas history, beginning with the heroic actions taken by the Signers of the Texas Declaration of Independence.
+I so value the Historical Foundation and its important mission to preserve our rich Texas history, beginning with the heroic actions taken by the Signers of the Texas Declaration of Independence.

-Soon we will share the Park Association’s incredible plan to enhance the visitor experience at Washington on the Brazos so that children of all ages—from 1 to 100—come back often.
+Soon we will share the Historical Foundation’s incredible plan to enhance the visitor experience at Washington on the Brazos so that children of all ages—from 1 to 100—come back often.
 We don’t want people to say “The last time I was at Washington on the Brazos was in 7th grade while studying Texas history.”

 Consider becoming a partner in our mission to preserve Texas history, for generations to come.
-Find out more about the Park Association here.
+Find out more about the Historical Foundation here.

 Please visit us soon, visit us often, and tell everyone you know about the place Where Texas Became Texas.